 - Medium tree 30 to 60 feet: $800 to $2,000

-- Large tree 60+ feet: $2,000 to $5,000+
+- Large tree 60+ feet: $2,000 to $5,000+ (very large or crane jobs can go higher—see large tree removal pricing)

-4. Bundle Services
+4. Bundle Multiple Trees

-5. Schedule During Non-Storm Season
+5. Schedule Outside Peak Storm Season Rush

-- No proof of insurance
+- No proof of insurance when asked

 - No workers’ compensation coverage

-- Storm chasers after hurricanes
+- Storm chasers after hurricanes with out-of-state plates and pressure tactics

 - The tree damages a covered structure